Chris1221/aavcf/README.md

 - `new.entries` is a `std::vector<vcf_line>`, so the `n`th variant is retrieved with `new.entries[i]`.
 - Each entry in the VCF for each variant is mutable and can be accessed by its standard name: `new.entries[i].id = "rs1"`.
 - To write the VCF out, including meta data, simply call the `new.write(std::string path)` method.

-### Notes, TODO

-There are a few things left to do before release.

-- Properly scan file names to see if its gzipped or not.
-- Scan for phased or unphased and use the correct delimiter.
-- Multi sample VCFs.